mawelo/Quad-Cortex-Amp-Modeler-Install-Helper-for-SSH-Login/readme.md

 You need always to run this on both partitions !

-I can highly recommend to use such a SD card expansion for an easy access to the QC System Image:
+I can highly recommend to use such a SD card expansion for an easy access to the QC System Image.
+Also to do regularly a backup of the SD image and to easily remove the SD card in use and then check it for damage or problems.

 ![](Screenshot_from_2024_06_20_11_17_45.png)